I think the best reasons for coming down to Fuengirola from the north of Europe are:

 This is what we also do regularly during winter.
 Walk the Paseo Maritimo from El Castillo towards Carvajal as long and as fast as is comfortable, then turn back, maybe stretch a little and sit down for a light lunch.
 A very popular sport indeed.

 The Rastro or Mercadillo of Saturdays on the Feria Ground (Recinto Ferial ) deserves a special mention.

 On best business saturdays the more than 300 stalls cover the whole feria ground which is about half a kilometer long.
 Open from 9 a.m. to about 2 p.m., except on festivities.
 Openings are not displayed anywhere so one just just has to walk up and find out.

-It is a goldmine for a street photographer like me.
+It's a goldmine for a "street photographer" like me.

 The Fuengirola Feria (Feria del Rosario) in October is the most spectacular of them all.
 Horses, carriages and Caballeros in traditional outfits.

 Feria del Rosario is also about flowers ...